 The Kauffman School admits students of any race, color, national origin, ethnic origin, age, religion, creed, sex, sexual orientation, veteran's status, disability, or any other legally recognized classification to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
-The School does not discriminate, exclude people, or treat them differently on the basis of race, color, national origin, ethnic origin, age, religion, creed, sex, sexual orientation, veteran's status, disability, or any other legally recognized classification in administration of its hiring, retention and its other employment policies, educational policies, admission policies, scholarship and loan programs, and athletic and other school-administered programs, and the Kauffman School provides equal access to the Boy Scouts and other designated youth programs.
+The School does not discriminate, exclude people, or treat them differently on the basis of race, color, national origin, ethnic origin, age, religion, creed, sex, sexual orientation, veteran's status, disability, or any other legally recognized classification in administration of its hiring, retention and its other employment policies, educational policies, admission policies, scholarship and loan programs, and athletic and other other designated youth programs.